minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

 the expression `x`, followed by a *newline*.

 Create a new program called `hello_world.py`.
 You will use this file to write your very first 'Hello, world!' program.

-You can now write your very own *Hello, world!* program.
-This is the first program that most programmers write in a new programming language.
-In Python, *Hello world!* is a very simple program to write.
 Do this now... it should be only be one line!

 When you are done, save your work and run it: